Internationale Fachkraft beim Bewerbungsgespräch

 Companies, personnel service agencies and other organisations wishing to obtain the quality seal can apply to the Office of the quality association.
 The committees of the quality association decide on the granting and, if necessary, withdrawal of the quality seal on the basis of its quality assurance and test specifications.
 They also monitor compliance with the criteria.

-The requirements for obtaining the quality seal are currently divided into four quality areas:
+The requirements for obtaining the quality seal are currently divided into three quality areas:

-• Ensuring transparency of the recruitment process for companies
+• 3rd quality area: ensuring transparency of the recruitment process

 The requirements are based on six guiding principles: